smellyshovel/vue-custom-context-menu/README.md

         <div v-context-menu="'cm-alpha'">
             Now both this element
+            <span>and this element</span>
-            <span>And this element open the "cm-alpha" when right-clicked</span>
+            open the "cm-alpha" Context Menu when right-clicked
         </div>
     </div>
 </p>
 ```

+The above pattern can become quite useful if you want to globally disable the native Context Menu and at the same time provide custom ones for only certain elements/components.

 ### `<context-menu-item>`